Key Public Health Questions

 The Department of Health Western Australia Priorities

-The Department of Health WA have set out their priorities for injury prevention.
+The Department of Health WA have set out their priorities for preventing injury and promoting safer communities.
 These are:

 - Reduce road crashes and road trauma

 - Improve safety in, on and around water

 - Develop the injury prevention and safer communities sector

 More information about these priorities can be located at:

 The Mental Health Commission WA has set out priorities that are to:

 - Prevent and reduce mental health problems, suicide and suicide attempts